Humanities/Arts Exam > Humanities/Arts Notes > History Class 11 > Long Questions with Answers- Displacing Indigenous Peoples

 Class 11 History Long Questions with Answers- Displacing Indigenous Peoples

-Q. 1.
-Discuss the advent of humans in North America and chief characteristics of their life before colonialism.
+Q1: Discuss the advent of humans in North America and chief characteristics of their life before colonialism.

 Ans.
-Advent of Humans.
+The advent of Humans.
 The native people of North America came over here from Asia around 30,000 years ago.
 They came on a land bridge across the Bering Straits.
 These people moved further South 10,000 years ago.
 About 5,000 years ago, the climate of the continent became more stable.
 As a result, the population of the native Americans began to increase.

 Chief Characteristics of the Life of the Natives.